shiuandai/Password-Generator/README.md

 * [ ] **All colors used in the creatives are named** (RED: #E63946, LIGHT: #F1FAEE, AQUA: #A8DADC, LIGHT BLUE: #457B9D, DARK BLUE: #1D3557) which are provided by Scrimba course so that they become the basic color guideline to use in my project.

-* [ ] All or the most important/used **colors contrast** in the design to allow text with the background can be easily read.
+* [ ] All of the most important/used **colors contrast** in the design to allow text with the background can be easily read.
+There are two types of design that can be chosen.
+Light mode or Dark mode in the template.

 **[⬆ back to top](#table-of-contents)**